This demo was

 provided by a preexisting back-end web server,

-which does not need to support sntrup761
+which does not need to support sntrup761/sntrup857 connections.

 For example, the demo site